The Black Corridor

 The Black Corridor is a science fiction novel by Michael Moorcock.
 It was published in 1969, first by Ace Books in the US, as part of their Ace Science Fiction Specials series, and later by Mayflower Books in the UK.

 It is essentially a novel about the decay of society and the deep personal and social isolation this has caused, and tells of a man fleeing through interstellar space from Earth, where civilisation is collapsing into anarchy and wars.
-The author uses techniques ranging from straight narrative to entries in the spaceship's log, dream sequences and sixties-style computer printouts.
+The author uses techniques ranging from straight narrative to entries in the spaceship's log, dream sequences and 1960s-style computer printouts.

 Plot summary

 Ryan is a tough-minded British businessman appalled by the breakdown of society at the end of the 20th century.
 He feels that he is one of the few sane men in a world of paranoiacs.

 With a small group of family and friends, he has stolen a spaceship and set out for Munich 15040 (Barnard's Star), a planet believed to be suitable for colonisation.
 Now he keeps watch alone, with his 13 companions sealed in cabinets designed to keep them in suspended animation for the many years of the journey.
-He makes a daily report on each one: it is always 'Condition Steady'.
+He makes a daily report on each one: it is always "Condition Steady".

 Ryan is tormented by nightmares and memories of the violence on Earth; he starts to fear he is losing his grip on reality.
 The shipboard computer urges him to take a drug that eliminates all delusions and hallucinations; but he is strangely reluctant to use this drug.